nosachamos/react-circular-reveal/docs/home.md

 If you find however that you need to further customize it, you may pass in a function which will be invoked on every step of the reveal animation and must return the next size for the *reveal curtain* (the circular region that displays the reveal content).

-his function is given two parameters - the current size of the reveal curtain, and whether the curtain is opening or closing.
+This function is given two parameters - the current size of the reveal curtain, and whether the curtain is opening or closing.

 For reference, this is the function that implements the `normal` speed: